FAQ

 In summary, if you are a SOJC student and you go the B.A. route, you do not have a math requirement.

 Prerequisite translates very simply as “something that is necessary.”
-If A is a prerequisite for B, you must have A before you can have B. In a college setting, this usually translates to class registration.
+If "A" is a prerequisite for "B," you must have "A" before you can have "B." In a college setting, this usually translates to class registration.
 If a class has a prerequisite, you must meet it before you can register for the class.

 Your class standing – freshman, sophomore, junior, senior, post-baccalaureate – this can also be used as a prerequisite as well.
 Some upper division classes, for example, may be restricted to sophomores and up or juniors and up.